miqbalrp/agentic-ai/README.md

 This app demonstrates a modular agent-based workflow:

-- 🧭 **Orchestrator Agent**: Understands user questions and manages tasks.
+- 🧭 **Orchestrator Agent**: Understands user questions and manages sub-agents.
 - 🧾 **Company Overview Agent**: Generates a narrative report of a company in IDX.
 - 📊 **Trend Analyst Agent**: Uses a tool to pull real financial data via API and generate the analysis of the trend with visualization.
-- and more
+- and more (see learning milestone for detail)

 ![Quick Demo](assets/demo.gif)